 Fancy a regular pedicure?
 It might shock you to find that there are now so many different types of pedicure to pamper your feet that it can be hard to choose the right one for your feet.
-We have collated twenty of the most popular pedicures that you might find to help you choose the right one for you.
+I have collated twenty of the most popular pedicures that you might find to help you choose the right one for you.

 This post may contain affiliate links which means that we get a commission if you choose to make a purchase through the link.
 This is at no cost to you.
 Please read our disclosure page for more information.

 Spa Pedicures are a great way to manage foot problems or to help you to relax sore or tired feet.
 Regular attention to your feet can help to stop hard or cracked skin, ingrown toenails, and prevent fungal infections.
-You can read our post about the benefits of a pedicure to discover exactly how helpful they can be.
+You can read my post about the benefits of a pedicure to discover exactly how helpful they can be.

 Before you book your spa pedicure it is worth noting a few basics.